Commissioned and funded by the South Hobart Progress Association.

 Fights over water rights, pub brawls and runaway coaches may have been left behind in the 19th century, but South Hobart residents showed their mettle in fighting the devastating 1967 bush fires, and rebuilding South Hobart into the vibrant community it is today.”

-Available from Mark on Macquarie, South Hobart Post Office, Hobart City Council, Fuller’s Bookshop, Dymocks and Hobart Bookshop.
+Available from Mark on Macquarie, South Hobart Post Office, City of Hobart, Fuller’s Bookshop, Dymocks and Hobart Bookshop.
+Also available for purchase on-line.

 You can also purchase directly from us on-line via Paypal.